Vision

 volunteers

-received relationship-based mentoring and supportive services
+people received relationship-based mentoring and supportive service

 young people stayed engaged in school